KI7MT/wspr-analytics/README.md

 ## Folder Descriptions

-Several frameworks are used in the repository as there is no central applications.
-The following is a descript of each, and their intended purpose.
+Several frameworks are used in this repository as there is no central application.
+The following is a shor description of each, and their intended purpose.

 Folder | Frameworks | Description
 |:--- |:--- |:---